Rocket: Energy efficiency

 100% efficiency within the engine (engine efficiency $\eta_c = 100\%$) would mean that all the heat energy of the combustion products is converted into kinetic energy of the jet.
 This is not possible, but the near-adiabatic high expansion ratio nozzles that can be used with rockets come surprisingly close: when the nozzle expands the gas, the gas is cooled and accelerated, and an energy efficiency of up to 70% can be achieved.
 Most of the rest is heat energy in the exhaust that is not recovered.
 The high efficiency is a consequence of the fact that rocket combustion can be performed at very high temperatures and the gas is finally released at much lower temperatures, and so giving good Carnot efficiency.

 However, engine efficiency is not the whole story.
 In common with the other jet-based engines, but particularly in rockets due to their high and typically fixed exhaust speeds, rocket vehicles are extremely inefficient at low speeds irrespective of the engine efficiency.
 The problem is that at low speeds, the exhaust carries away a huge amount of kinetic energy rearward.
 This phenomenon is termed propulsive efficiency ($\eta_p$).

 However, as speeds rise, the resultant exhaust speed goes down, and the overall vehicle energetic efficiency rises, reaching a peak of around 100% of the engine efficiency when the vehicle is travelling exactly at the same speed that the exhaust is emitted.
 In this case the exhaust would ideally stop dead in space behind the moving vehicle, taking away zero energy, and from conservation of energy, all the energy would end up in the vehicle.
-The efficiency then drops off again at even higher speeds as the exhaust ends up traveling forwards – trailing behind the vehicle.
+The efficiency then drops off again at even higher speeds as the exhaust ends up travelling forwards – trailing behind the vehicle.